 Facilities: Main project area over looking the rock garden and stream, bamboo shelter in the forest for eating lunch, gift shop, bathrooms, showers, lockers, coffee & tea.

 Items Provided: Traditional shirt & pants, hats, water holder, bag of bananas, sashes for tying around trees, ponchos in the rainy season, thongs, towels & soap.

 Age Suitability: Adults & children over 12 – guests under 18 must be accompanied by an adult.

 Fitness Level: Challenging – 2.5 – 3 hour walk along jungle trails with some steep, possibly muddy slopes.
-After about 2 hours walk guests stop to eat lunch at a lunch area in the jungle.
+After about 2 hours walk guests stop to eat lunch in a bamboo hut in the jungle.